xpepermint/isomorphic-react-relay-boilerplate/docs/7-graphql-http-server.md

 export default router.listen(port, host);
 ```

-Start the server with the `npm run server:start:dev` command and navigate to `http://localhost:4444/graphql?query={projects{name}}` to see the response.
+Start the server with the `npm run app:server:start:dev` command and navigate to `http://localhost:4444/graphql?query={projects{name}}` to see the response.